dnsjava/dnsjava/EXAMPLES.md

-# dnsjava examples
+# dnsjava Examples

 All of these examples are code fragments.
 Code using these fragments should check exceptions when appropriate, and should:

 ```java